cds-astro/a-FAIR-journey-for-astronomical-data/learners/setup.md

 This course is based on [*Preparing and Submitting Tabular Data*][vizier-publi-data-home] (VizieR website).

-All materials are developed online openly under CC-BY 4.0 License using The Carpentries training format and The Carpentries Incubator lesson infrastructure.
+All materials are developed online openly under <a href="license.html">CC-BY 4.0 License</a> using The Carpentries training format and The Carpentries Incubator lesson infrastructure.

 ## Contact